 - Lime juice

-- Make sure you end up with a homogenous, slightly runny almond milk batter, adjusting with more or less flour or almond milk if needed.
+- Make sure you end up with a homogenous, slightly runny almond milk batter, adjusting with more flour or almond milk if needed.

-- Continue with the rest of the vegan crêpes batter, covering the fresh ones on top of each other under the towel.
+- Continue with the rest of the batter, covering the fresh crepes on top of each other under the towel.

 - *this date caramel needs to be thinned out with half a cup of almond milk to make a pourable sauce.

-- You can use all-purpose wheat or gluten-free flour as well as spelt flour instead of whole wheat, too.
+- You can use all-purpose wheat, spelt or gluten-free flour instead of whole wheat.